lunelson/sass-list-maps/README.md

 # installation with bower
 bower install sass-list-maps

-# if using grunt-sass, you need to set 'includePaths' option
+# if using grunt-sass, you might want to set 'includePaths'
+# to match install location of bower or npm.
 options: {
   includePaths: [
     './bower_components/sass-list-maps'